 - IPEVO V4K: Best all-around document camera for teachers and schools

 - Okiocam S usb: Best budget document camera for Zoom calls & distance learning

-- IPEVO VZ-X 8mp: Best Wireless Document Camera for teachers
+- IPEVO VZ-X 8mp: Best Wireless Document Camera

 A good document camera will have bluetooth or wifi compatibility making it wireless and will have a long battery life of over 9 hours long.
 Ipevo devices for example can last over 9-12 hours on their wireless model.